maisken/lucson-mk1.maisken.com/README.md

 I mostly removed a thin layer of dust in the inside by gently blowing compressed air.

 The belt was, as expected, completely dusted, so I had to find a replacement one.
 The original belt was square, 1.5x1.5mm width.
-The circumference was measured at 500mm, however the original belt was completely stretched; a 440mm circumference should do the job.
+The circumference was measured at 500mm, however the original belt was completely stretched;
+with a 143mm plate diameter, a 440mm belt circumference should do the job.
 Unfortunately, such a belt seems quite hard to find; I found a 400mm circumference, 1x1mm belt at a local shop.
 After soaking the belt in hot water and stretching it by about one extra centimeter, I managed to somewhat comfortably mount it on the player, and it got working "just fine".